 - 31 May 2016: First approved PIRS - 3 January 2018: Indicator separated into a dedicated PIRS for forecast error (A6b).
-Definition and calculation details added. - 11 February 2019: Language updated to remove uses of "mean" and "MAPE", to clarify that the annualized variant of this indicator is calculated based on a full annual period's worth of data, rather than averages of quarterly performance.
+Definition and calculation details added. - II February 2019: Language updated to remove uses of "mean" and "MAPE", to clarify that the annualized variant of this indicator is calculated based on a full annual period's worth of data, rather than averages of quarterly performance.
 Targets information relocated to Annex C. - 17 March 2020: No changes - 19 May 2021: PIRS format changes.
-Responsible Individuals and Data Quality section updated.
+Responsible Individuals and Data Quality section updated. - 09 March 2022: No changes.

-Objective 1: Improved availability of health commodities (global procurement and logistics).
+Objective I: Improved availability of health commodities (global procurement and logistics).
 Intermediate Result IR 1.1.
 Enhanced global health commodity procurement.

-Intermediate Result IR 1.2.
+Intermediate Result IR I.2.
 Strengthened global logistic processes associated with the storage and delivery of any health commodity to any point in donor-supported countries.